WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

      - adjective: (of a competitive situation) conducted in an aggressive way and likely to be stressful.

        _"a bruising cabinet battle over public spending"_

+- brush

+  1. noun: an iimplement with a handle, consisting of bristles, hair, or wire set into a block, used for cleaning or scrubbing, applying a liquid or powder to a surface, arranging the hair, or other purposes.

+     _"a paint brush"_

+  2. noun: a slight and fleeting touch.

+     _"the lightest brush of his lips against her cheek"_

+     - a brief encounter with someone or something unpleasant or notable.

+       _"a brush with death"_

+  3. noun: the bushy tail of a fox.

+  4. noun: a thin stick set with long wire bristles, used to make a soft hissing sound on drums or cymbals.

+  5. noun: a piece of carbon or metal serving as an electrical contact with a moving part in a motor or alternator.

+  6. verb: remove (dust or dirt) by sweeping or scrubbing.

+     _"we'll be able to brush the mud off easily"_

+  7. verb: touch something lightly and gently.

+     _"their fingers brushed as she took the glass from him"_

+     - push (something) away with a quick movement of the hand.

+       _"she brushed a wisp of hair away from her face"_

+  8. phrase: brush aside - dismiss something as being unimportant or not worth consideration; disregard something.

+     _"this episode raises questions of legality that should not be brushed away"_

+  9. phrase: brush back - (of a pitcher) force a batter to step back to avoid being hit by a ball pitched close to the body.

+  10. phrase: brush down - clean or neaten someone or something using one's hands or a brush.

+      _"the cabin crew smoothed their hair and brushed down their crumpled uniforms"_

+  11. phrase: brush off - dismiss someone or something in an abrupt way.

+      _"I tried to talk to him but he just brushed me off"_

+  12. phrase: brush past - come into contact with someone or something briefly in passing.

+      _"Tobias brushed past and disappeared into the darkness"_

+  13. phrase: brush up - improve one's previously good knowledge of or skill at a particular thing.

+      _"these private lessons will give them a chance to brush up on their technique"_

+  14. noun: undergrowth, small trees, and shrubs.

+      _"trees and brush alongside the fields and channels are home to birds and other wildlife"_

+      - (NORTH AMERICAN) cut brushwood.

+        _"volunteers worked at the site, piling up stacks of brush which city workers would later haul off"_

 - bulk